I’m making good progress on my Sunday Sweater jumper.

 However, I have decided to cancel and not renew my membership.
 I’ve learned a lot and I’m glad to have been a member but I have hardly put anything into practice.
 The patterns I’ve made of hers were actually ones I bought separately from her Etsy shop, like the town bag, the garden path shawl and the diamond stripe tea towels.
 I would recommend all 3 of these patterns and I have a couple of others to try.

 Talking of Diamond Stripe tea towels, that’s what my main crafting has been this week.
-I started these ones in early January!
+I started these ones in early January as part of a weave along!
 The cotton was mostly Venne Bio 8/2 cotton, although I realised after finishing the 2nd I must have switched white cotton to some from the Handweaver’s studio, which is a different shade of white doh!

 I managed to get back out on my SUP this week.
 The lady I went with had us go round the loch twice so it was just over 3 miles we paddled.
 She says next time we will do three circuits…I suggested perhaps twice round the loch and then a loop around the small island in the loch.
 She’s probably 10 years older than me but much fitter, perhaps by the end of the summer I’ll be zooming around the loch a dozen times in a day 😂